media-kit/media-kit/README.md

 );
 ```

-Following state(s) are available as events:
+The following state(s) are available as events:

 | Type                        | Name           | Description                                                                                              |
 | --------------------------- | -------------- | -------------------------------------------------------------------------------------------------------- |